Qiskit/documentation/docs/api/qiskit/qpy.md

 #### SEQUENCE

-A SEQUENCE is a reprentation of a arbitrary sequence object.
+A SEQUENCE is a representation of an arbitrary sequence object.
 As sequence are just fixed length containers of arbitrary python objects their QPY can’t fully represent any sequence, but as long as the contents in a sequence are other QPY serializable types for the INSTRUCTION\_PARAM payload the `sequence` object can be serialized.

 A sequence instruction parameter starts with a header defined as: